LamininSolutions/mfsql-connector/source/the-connector-framework/connector-content/logging-tables/index.rst

 --------------

-:doc:`/tables/tbMFLog`: Used to store the Error details :doc:`/tables/MFUpdateHistory`: Used to store the results of each record update :doc:`/tables/MFProcessBatch`: Records start and finish of key processes :doc:`/tables/MFProcessBatchDetail`:Records details of key sub processes with each batch process :doc:`/tables/MFAuditHistory`: Records a listing of ObjectVersions when spMFTableAudit is processed.
+:doc:`/tables/tbMFLog`: Used to store the Error details :doc:`/tables/tbMFUpdateHistory`: Used to store the results of each record update :doc:`/tables/tbMFProcessBatch`: Records start and finish of key processes :doc:`/tables/tbMFProcessBatchDetail`:Records details of key sub processes with each batch process :doc:`/tables/tbMFAuditHistory`: Records a listing of ObjectVersions when spMFTableAudit is processed.
+:doc:`/tables/tbMFContextMenuQueue`: Records the calls for MFContextMenu actions :doc:`/tables/tbMFEmailLog`: log emails sent via the bulk email routines :doc:`/tables/tbMFExportFileHistory`: log file exports using spMFFileExport

 Class Record Updates
 --------------------